Introduction to the Concept of Data Warehouse

 Data Warehousing life Cycle:

-As we know the data warehouse is made by combining data from multiple diverse sources and the tools that support analytical reporting, structured and unstructured queries, and decision making for the organization.
+As we know, we create a data warehouse by combining data from multiple diverse sources.
+We use tools that support analytical reporting, structured and unstructured queries, and decision-making for the organization.
 We need to follow the step by step approach for building and successfully implementing the Data Warehouse:

 How does Data Warehouse work?